 The Fastest NEXUS Appointment in the West

-What I brought with me (per the NEXUS conditional approval letter)...
+I brought the following with me (per the NEXUS conditional approval letter)...

 copy of my conditional approval letter